 Both themes offer several sets of design templates to speed up the design progress.

-If you’re looking for trendy design or inspirations, I will strongly recommend Astra Theme.
-Their starter site has more variation in terms of style and the development team really put in alot of hard work to create beautiful, functional templates.
+If you’re looking for trendy design or inspiration, I will strongly recommend Astra Theme.
+Their starter site has more variation in terms of style, and the development team really put in a lot of hard work to create beautiful, functional templates.

-In fact I learnt alot from the templates by understand how each of their sections are created.
+In fact I learnt alot from the templates by understanding how each of their sections is created.

-With over 100+ templates and constantly adding more, Astra also neatly organized everything with a search function.
+With over 100+ templates and continuously adding more, Astra also neatly organized everything with a search function.
 You can sort them by:

 c.
 A search function to look for the design via keywords

-Neve offers very generic design templates that is rather common or easy to make, it’s usable if you’re looking for a plain, minimalist design.
-Downside is it only have the option to import the entire website, no option is given to delete previously imported content.
+Neve offers very generic design templates that are rather common or easy to make; it’s usable if you’re looking for a plain, minimalist design.
+The downside is it only has the option to import the entire website, and no option is given to delete previously imported content.